momchiltsanovv/momchiltsanovv/README.md

-# Hello there!
+# Welcome to my GitHub profile!
 I'm Momchil 👋🏻

-### <br>💫 About Me:<br>
+### <br>🚀 About Me:<br>

-🎓 Studying Computer Science at New Bulgarian University<br>📚 I am currently learning Java Web Development at Software University (SoftUni)<br>🥇 Completed secondary education with excellent GPA<br>😄 Fun facts about me: I like downhill 🚵🏻 and fitness 🏋🏻‍♀️<br>
+🎓 I'm majoring in Informatics at New Bulgarian University<br>🧠 Learning Java Web Development at Software University <br>🥇 Completed secondary education with excellent GPA<br>😄 Fun facts about me: I like downhill 🚵🏻 and fitness 🏋🏻‍♀️<br>

 # 💻 Tech Stack: